dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 hybrid signature relies solely on the security of one of the component schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
 For more details, we refer to our discussion below.
-Note that unlike EUF-CMA security, SUF-CMA security of the hybrid scheme may rely on SUF-CMA security of both component schemes achieving SUF-CMA, depending on the hybridization approach.
-For instance, this can be clearly seen under a concatenation combiner where the hybrid signature is comprised of two distinct component signatures; in that case, if either component signature does not offer SUF-CMA, the hybrid does not achieve SUF-CMA.
+Note that 'strong' existential unforgability under chosen message attack (SUF-CMA) security of the hybrid scheme (defined similarly to the traditional strong unforgability) may require SUF-CMA security of both component schemes.
+For instance, under a concatenation combiner where the hybrid signature is comprised of two distinct component signatures; in that case, if one of the component schemes offers SUF-CMA and the other only offers EUF-CMA, the hybrid does not achieve SUF-CMA but only EUF-CMA.

-Use cases where a hybrid scheme is used with, e.g., EUF-CMA security assumed for only one component scheme generally use hybrid techniques for their 'functional transition' pathway support, while fully trusting either the traditional or post-quantum algorithm.
-E.g., hybrid signatures may be used as a transition step for when a system or system-of-systems is comprised of some verifiers that support traditional signatures only while other verifiers are upgraded to also support post-quantum signatures.
-In this example, a system manager is using hybrid signatures as a 'functional transition' support, but not yet expecting different security guarantees.
+Use cases where a hybrid scheme is used with, e.g., EUF-CMA security assumed for only one component scheme generally use hybrid techniques for their 'functional transition' pathway support (i.e., a gradual adaption to ensure interoperability in system or system-of-systems of verifiers that support traditional signatures only and verifiers that are upgraded to also support post-quantum signatures).
+In this case, a system manager is using hybrid signatures as a 'functional transition' support, but not yet expecting different security guarantees.
 As such, EUF-CMA security is assumed for one component algorithm.